freebsd/crochet/README.md

-Crochet builds bootable FreeBSD images for a number of popular boards.
+Crochet is a tool for building bootable FreeBSD images.

+It can currently build images for:
+* BeagleBone
+* RaspberryPi
+* PandaBoard
+* ZedBoard
+* generic x86 systems.
+* VMWare

 This tool was formerly known as "freebsd-beaglebone" or "beaglebsd" as the original work was done for BeagleBone.